 The Beery’s recently quit attending their ARBCA church, and with the permission of their ARBCA elders, started attending Sovereign Grace Church of Gilbert!
 (Not what I would call an improvement!)
 They also started attending counseling sessions with Trey and his wife, Charlotte in September.

-I hope Trey was not aware of the fact that the Beery’s intentionally burned the infant in their care because if he was aware of that fact he should have known he was dealing with two individuals who have some serious problems, problems way beyond the scope of his counseling abilities.
-To know such information and not refer the Beery’s to a professional would be criminal, in my opinion.
+I hope Trey was not aware of the claims by the adoptive parents and professional hospital staff members that the Beery’s scalded the infant in their care because if he was aware of that fact he should have known he was dealing with two individuals who have some serious problems, problems way beyond the scope of his counseling abilities.
+To know such information and not refer the Beery’s to a professional would be a gross error in judgment, in my opinion.

 As it was, the Richardson family – Trey and his wife Charlotte, and their son Rich would have us believe they have gained enough insight into the character of the Beery’s over a two week time period to write positive character reference letters to Judge McCarville!
 The letters, submitted to the Court, can be viewed below.